oleglatenode/pinecone-sample-apps/namespace-notes/README.md

 cd server && npm install
 ```

-Make sure you have populated the server `.env` with relevant keys.
+Copy `server/.env.dist` to `server/.env` and populate it with the required keys.

 ```bash
 PINECONE_API_KEY="your_pinecone_api_key_here"